kyoran/CarlaEnv-Benchmark/README.md

 ## Usage

-- To manipulate Carla Environment through the Python API, we first need to add the following code to the start of the script or the main function:
+- To manipulate the environment through the Python API, we first need to add the following code to the start of the script or the main function:
 ```python
 import json
 import matplotlib.pyplot as plt